RC2630/DatabaseNormalForms/algorithm_descriptions.md

 			- check if fd.left is a superkey of rel
 			- check if fd.right is part of any key of rel
 			- if fd.left is not a superkey AND fd.right is not part of any key, then it violates 3NF

+- is relation in 3NF
+	- input: R rel
+	- output: bool
+	- steps:
+		- for each fd in rel.fds, check to see if it violates 3NF
+		- if yes, then the relation is not in 3NF
+		- if all fds do not violate 3NF then rel is in 3NF

 - 3NF decomp (lossless join)
 	- input: R rel